- Of Bavarian Brewery

 WHAT IS BREWERIANA?

 Simply stated, breweriana is the collection of marketing, advertising and container items from a brewer.
-It can include novelty items that brewers used to promote their beers, like ashtrays, napkins, glasses, mugs, pictures, signs, figurals, clocks, etc. It also includes items directly connected to the distribution and consumption of a brewer's beverages, such as bottles, labels, bottle caps / crowns, cases, cans, etc. Please click the collection of various breweriana items on the side, and click Breweriana in the menu above.
+It can include novelty items that brewers used to promote their beers, like ashtrays, glasses, mugs, trays, pictures, signs, posters, stationary, figurals, clocks, coasters, napkins, etc. It also includes items directly connected to the distribution and consumption of a brewer's beverages, such as cans, bottles, labels, bottle caps / crowns, taps, etc. Please click the image with a collection of various breweriana items, all associated with the Bavarian Brewing Co.

 EXAMPLES OF BREWERIANA

 The attraction of breweriana to collectors is often connected to nostalgia.
 For example, it can include a local brewer, or brewers, in a city where a person grew up.
 It can also be associated with a beer either they or family members drank, or where a relative worked.
 Regardless, it is because a collector finds certain brewery items unique and interesting.
 One of the most popular areas of breweriana has been the collection of beer cans.
 The popularity of can collecting began in the 1970's and exploded to about 12,000 collectors in a decade, but has since declined.
 Yet, it is still popular and supported by the national associations mentioned below.

 For anyone that becomes more interested in collecting Breweriana items, please refer to noted associations, which collectively have dozens of local chapters.
 If you are from the Cincinnati area, where Bavarian was located, the local Queen City Chapter is indicated below.

 Contact Doug Groth